theshuv/Autonomous-vehicle-steering-angle-prediction/readme.md

 This repository uses convnets to predict steering angle according to the road.

 ## Dataset
-more data is here of my project https://drive.google.com/open?id=1mTZlO0LEltqINmRl-UoqhH6noMMS9woi
+For Necessary data of this project [click-here](https://drive.google.com/open?id=1mTZlO0LEltqINmRl-UoqhH6noMMS9woi)

 ### Code Requirements